Jonroi/portfolio-netlify/content/pages/info.md

     colors: colors-f
     backgroundSize: full
     text: >-
       ## Welcome to my portfolio!

-        I am a dedicated software developer and entrepreneur, having transitioned into the tech field driven by a lifelong ambition to master software development.
-With a strong work ethic, adaptability, and a passion for problem-solving, I approach every project with enthusiasm and a commitment to excellence.
-My goal is to continuously expand my skill set and become a leading expert in software development.
+      I am a dedicated software developer and entrepreneur with a strong background in full-stack development and a growing specialization in AI technologies.
+My journey into tech is driven by a lifelong ambition to master software development and create intelligent, scalable solutions that make a real-world impact.

-        Whether working as a freelancer or leading a team, I thrive on tackling diverse projects, managing large-scale development, and delivering solutions that meet client expectations.
-Over the years, I have worked across various industries, building custom web applications, scalable systems, and tailored software solutions.
-In addition to my freelance work, I lead a team of developers for a large-scale project at Psyche's Royal Gaming, where I oversee coordination and ensure that the development aligns with business objectives.
+      I thrive both as a freelancer and in leadership roles, having worked across industries to build custom web applications, cloud-integrated systems, and tailored software platforms.
+I currently lead a team of developers at Psyche's Royal Gaming, overseeing the development of a large-scale project and ensuring technical alignment with business goals.

+      In my current role as a Prompt Engineer at Outlier, I design, test, and optimize JavaScript-based prompts for generative AI applications.
+My work focuses on building efficient, accurate, and adaptable AI systems for real-world use cases, with an emphasis on LLM performance and prompt architecture.

-        I specialize in technologies like React, Next.js, Typescript, Nest.js, and AWS, focusing on building scalable, high-performance applications.
-My freelance experience has enhanced my skills in prompt engineering, LLM performance optimization, and project management using GitHub.
-I continue to expand my knowledge in areas like Python, SQL, Docker, and cloud technologies, staying ahead of industry trends.
+      Technically, I specialize in React, Next.js, TypeScript, Nest.js, and AWS.
+I’m also expanding my skills in Python, SQL, Docker, and cloud-native development.
+I actively study modern AI practices, especially those involving generative models and autonomous agents.

-        Currently, I am studying web development at Salo Region Vocational School with a focus on JavaScript-based frameworks and full-stack development.
-Additionally, I am pursuing online certificates in AWS Cloud Solutions Architecture and Nest.js to further deepen my expertise and practical skills.
-I am particularly interested in web, data, and cloud development and look forward to new opportunities in these areas.
+      I’m currently pursuing the IBM AI Engineering Professional Certificate to deepen my understanding of machine learning, deep learning, and AI deployment strategies.
+Alongside this, I study software development at Salo Region Vocational School, focusing on JavaScript-based frameworks and full-stack architecture.

+      I’m particularly interested in generative AI and machine learning, as well as web and cloud development .
+I’m always open to innovative opportunities in these areas and enjoy collaborating with others who are passionate about building the future of software.

       Feel free to explore my portfolio to see the projects I’ve worked on, and don't hesitate to reach out if you are interested in collaborating or discussing potential opportunities!

     media:
       type: ImageBlock